FacilityApi/FacilityApi.github.io/docs/spec.md

 ### FSD

 The `data` keyword starts the definition of a DTO.
 It is followed by the name of the DTO and optionally preceded by data attributes.
+The DTO fields follow the DTO name and are enclosed in braces.

 ```
   data Widget